 The following procedures do floating point calculations on the two-word arrays described above.
 All of the following procedures require as parameters the address of the (first word of the) arrays.
-7d4a

-qcadd(a,b) == a a + b

-qcsub(a,b) == a a = b

-qcmult(a,b) == a a b

-qcdiv(a,b) == a a / b

-qcdivw(a,b,c) == c a / b

-qcneg(a) == a =a

-NLS Programmers' Guide Part Five: Fields and Records

-SARC-APP 4-DEC=75 20:25 34044 Rev. 5 DEC 75 ARC 34044

-Section 5: Fields and Records

-7e2a

-7e
+qcadd(a,b) - - a - a + bqcsub(a,b) -- a - bqcmult(a,b) - - a - a bqcdiv(a,b) -- a - a / bqcdivw(a,b,c) -- c - a / bqcneg(a) -- a - -a

-A set of bits within a word can be used without affecting the rest of the word, (On the PDP=10, words are 36=bits long,) A contiguous set of bits within a word is called a field, Fields allow more efficient use of storage, 7e1a var field

-Once a field is defined, you may apply it to any word (variable).
-It will refer to the defined set of bits in that word (e.g. the field "RH" refers to the right=most 18 bits of whatever word it modifies).

-You may assign a number to or from a field by following the variable name with a period (,), then the name of the field: 7eib

-E.g. stid.stpsid origin ;

-Many fields are defined in the NLS system, and may be used by user programmers.
+Section 5: Fields and Records 7 e Introduction 7 e 1 A set of bits within a word can be used without affecting the rest of the word.
+(On the PDP-10, words are 36-bits long.)
+A contiguous set of bits within a word is called a field.
+Fields allow more efficient use of storage.
+7 e 1 a Once a field is defined, you may apply it to any word (variable).
+It will refer to the defined set of bits in that word (e.g. the field "RH" refers to the right-most 18 bits of whatever word it modifies).
+You may assign a number to or from a field by following the variable name with a period (.), then the name of the field: 7e1b var.field E.g. stid.stpsid ← origin ; Many fields are defined in the NLS system, and may be used by user programmers.
 Some have been mentioned in preceding sections; others may be found in the NLS source code.
-7eic

-Declaring Records

-Records are always defined globally, Record definitions are, like global declarations, put outside of procedures within L10 files,

-A record definition defines a series of fields, with the length (number of bits) specified for each field: 7e2b

-RECORD fieldi[length], field2[length], ...;

-The fields are allocated from right to left within the word.
-7e2c would define two fields.
-The field "right" refers to the right=most 18 bits of the word.
+7 e 1 c Declaring Records 7 e 2 Records are always defined globally.
+Record definitions are, like global declarations, put outside of procedures within L10 files.
+7 e 2 a A record definition defines a series of fields, with the length (number of bits) specified for each field: 7e2b RECORD field1 [length], field2 [length],; The fields are allocated from right to left within the word.
+7 e 2 c E.g. the record definition: RECORD right [18], left [17]; would define two fields.
+The field "right" refers to the right-most 18 bits of the word.

 The field "left" refers to the next 17 bits to the left of the field "right."
-(The left=most bit is not used in this example.)
+(The left-most bit is not used in this example.)